Tim Hortons teams up with Justin Bieber to launch Timbit flavours called 'Timbiebs'

 Tim Hortons has teamed up with pop superstar Justin Bieber to launch three new Timbit flavours -- called Timbiebs -- along with co-branded merchandise.

-The celebrity endorsement deal marks a departure from the coffee and doughnut chain's usual lineup of professional hockey players, a marketing strategy that could help attract a different demographic.
+The celebrity endorsement deal marks a departure from the coffee and doughnut chain's usual lineup of professional hockey players, a marketing strategy that could attract new customers.

+“It helps them appeal to a younger demographic, which is something they desperately need to do,” said retail analyst Bruce Winder.
+“Justin Bieber is a good opportunity to connect with Gen Z and young millennials.”

+It could also help Tim Hortons build brand awareness in the United States, where the restaurant faces stiff competition from chains like Dunkin' Donuts and Starbucks.

 “Doing a Tim Hortons collab has always been a dream of mine,” Bieber said in a statement.
 “I grew up on Tim Hortons and it's always been something close to my heart.”

-Hope Bagozzi, chief marketing officer for Tim Hortons, said Bieber's genuine lifelong love of the brand made the collaboration authentic.
+Hope Bagozzi, chief marketing officer for Tim Hortons, said his “genuine love and engagement” with the brand made the collaboration authentic.

-Indeed, the Stratford, Ont.-raised performer shared posts as far back as a decade ago about missing Tim Hortons while travelling outside Canada.

 “Justin is so fervent in how much he loves Tims,” Bagozzi said in an interview.
 “That is the perfect recipe for a collaboration.
 It's not forced.”